roboclub-mnnit/Gesture_controlled_car-2022-23-Project/README.md

 | BreadBoard | 1 | To make circuit connection |
 | Jumper Wires | 9-10 | To complete circuit |
 ## Circuit Diagram
-- For Arduino-NodeMCU connection we follow this connection,NodeMCU Rx is connected to Tx of Arduino and vice versa.Also connect ground of both and NodeMCU to
+- For Arduino-NodeMCU connection we follow this connection,NodeMCU Rx is connected to Tx of Arduino and vice versa.Also connect ground of both and NodeMCU to 5Volts supply.
 ![image](https://user-images.githubusercontent.com/130023827/230319898-a2edb609-0a2e-46b1-98fb-fd2a2bcfb58e.png)
 - For Arduino-MotorDriver connection we follow this
 ![image](https://user-images.githubusercontent.com/130023827/230362082-3256b84f-8008-4185-aa89-0a272fdf48d5.png)